Suspect Arrested In Golden State Killer Case After More Than 30 Years

 But on Wednesday morning, the Sacramento County Sheriff’s Department announced that a suspect, Joseph James DeAngelo, 72, was arrested in connection to the decades-old cold case.

 The news comes after the publication of Michelle McNamara’s book, I’ll Be Gone In the Dark, reached No. 1 on the New York Times Bestseller List and shined a national spotlight on the unsolved crimes.
-McNamara, founder of True Crime Diary, died unexpectedly before publication of the book.
-Her husband, comedian Patton Oswalt, has gone on tour to promote its release and to encourage interest in the case that his wife spent nearly a decade painstakingly researching.
+McNamara, founder of True Crime Diary, died unexpectedly before publication of the book and her husband, the comedian Patton Oswalt, has gone on tour to promote the release and to encourage interest in capturing the killer and rapist his wife spent nearly a decade painstakingly researching.

 Advertisement